pingidentity/pingidentity-devops-getting-started/docs/home/README.md

     </span>
 </div>

-We provide examples for deploying our products as standalone containers, in a Docker Compose stack, or as an orchestrated deployment in Kubernetes (using Helm).
+The Github repository linked here provides examples for deploying our products as standalone containers, in a Docker Compose stack, or as an orchestrated deployment in Kubernetes (using Helm).

-Docker Compose is best suited for development, demonstrations, and lightweight orchestration.
+Docker Compose is often used for development, demonstrations, and lightweight orchestration.
 Kubernetes is typically used for enterprise-level orchestration.

 ### Configuration Management

 For configuration management, we use:

 - Server profiles, for runtime configuration of containers.
 - YAML files for runtime configuration of stacks.
-YAML file configuration settings complement that used for server profiles.
+YAML file configuration settings complement those provided through server profiles.
 - Environment variables.
 These can be included in YAML files or called from external files.
 - Shell scripts (hooks) to automate certain operations for a product.
 - Release tags to give you a choice between stable builds or the current (potentially unstable) builds.

-More information about how server profiles, variables and these other options coordinate can be found on the [Configuration Reference](../reference/config.md) page.
+More information about how server profiles, variables and these other options coordinate to configure the products can be found on the [Configuration Reference](../reference/config.md) page.

 ## Other Resources